josebruzzoni/wordle-helper-SAW/README.md

 ## How to Build Locally
 1. Make sure the **Frontend (wordle-helper-front)** and the **Backend (wordle-helper)** are placed at the same level folder
 2. Go to the root of the **wordle-helper** project
+3. Make sure you have your .env file
-3. Open a terminal and run ``. pull.sh``.
+4. Open a terminal and run ``. pull.sh``.
 This will pull from main the latest changes in both repositories.
-4. Run ``. build.sh``.
+5. Run ``. build.sh``.
 This will build the docker images.
 The build logs are stored in *wordle-helper/docker-compose/logs* folder.

 ## How to Run services
 5. Once built, at the root of the **wordle-helper** project run ``. start.sh``.
 This will start the services' containers.